diaxxu/weird-EDF-Jet-/README.md

 - **Canopy**: Removable or transparent depending on your build style.

 ## Materials

-- Foamboard for prototyping or molding
-- PLA/ABS if 3D printing sections
+- PLA/ABS for 3D printing
-- Lightweight wood (optional) for reinforcements
+- Lightweight CF rods (optional) for reinforcements

 ## Notes